top of page

 Step 1: Professional Roof Inspection (Recommended: Early November)

-Time to complete: 30 to 45 minutes with professional inspector
+Time to complete: 30 to 45 minutes with a professional inspector

 What gets inspected:

-- Any storm damage from fall season that was not addressed
+• Any storm damage from the fall season that was not addressed

 Step 2: Clean Gutters and Downspouts (Time: 1 to 2 hours, DIY-friendly)